 Boys, bless their hearts, are little men of action.
 And their motivations and aspirations have, for the most part, little to do with placid conversation or droning on about their feelings.

-I find that modern cartoons are very often informational, and they routinely hector the kids about relationships and the environment, but they're almost never aspirational.
+I find that modern cartoons are very often informational, and they routinely hector the kids about relationships and the environment, but they are almost never aspirational.
 There isn't much on offer that aspires to courage or derring-do.
-There's lots of time spent dancing and singing and talking about feelings and being a good neighbor.
+There is much time spent on dancing and singing and talking about feelings and being a good neighbor.
 But it's seldom, if at all, that the kids in the cartoons are presented with opportunities to take daring action in an important cause.
 I think this state of affairs shortchanges and underestimates the lion-hearted little boys who watch TV.

-When I was a kid, I remember watching Jonny Quest and being caught up in the weekly adventure of how this kid, who was within reach of my own age, could take action and think clearly and show courage.
+When I was a little boy, I remember watching Jonny Quest and being caught up in the weekly adventure of how this boy, who was within reach of my own age, could take action and think clearly and show courage.
 Even the gang on Scooby Doo, with Shaggy's less than enthusiastic participation, still was willing to take action to bring down the bad guys.

-In many of the cartoons today, there aren't really good guys and bad guys, there are mostly just neighbors, friends, and "different" people.
+In many of the cartoons today, there aren't really good guys and bad guys.
+There are mostly just neighbors, friends, and "different" people.
 The characters spend a lot of time talking and sitting around and thinking about themselves.
-There's not much requirement or opportunity for courage beyond the self-congratulatory "courage" entailed in being nice to some new kid.
+There isn't much requirement or opportunity for courage beyond the self-congratulatory "courage" involved in being nice to some new kid.
 (This is not to denigrate the virtue of being nice to the new kid, just that I'm not at all sure it isn't a blatant case of grade inflation to call it "courage".)

 Of course, it's not just cartoons that have become this kind of watery milk of entertainment.
 We've already seen how the Boy Scouts have blunted the sharp end of expectations over the years.
 But I think even some Christians can be uncomfortable with the boyishness of boys.

 I first noticed this when my own boys started attending Sunday school at our then local church.
-When I was a kid, I grew up hearing and reading about David and Goliath and Gideon, Joshua and Caleb, and many other men of action.
-These stories were aspirational for me in that they appealed to some inner sense, common I believe in little boys, that I wanted to act boldly in some great cause.
+When I was a child, I grew up hearing and reading about David and Goliath and Gideon, Joshua and Caleb, and many other men of action.
+These stories were aspirational for me in that they appealed to some inner heroic sensibility, common I believe in little boys, that I wanted to act boldly in some great cause.

 I took to calling this watered down, adventure-less approach to Sunday school the "God Made the Frogs" curriculum.
 On a related but ironic note, while God certainly made the frogs, He also made the little boys who have a special aptitude for killing them.
 They don't say "fun for the boys but death for the frogs" for nothing.
 But I digress.